Scripting Tips and Best Practices¶

 ngc user who --format_type json ngc user --format_type json who

-As an example, the output of the ngc user who
+As an example, the output of the ngc user who command shows several values from configuration files:

 +---------+---------------+---------------------+---------------------+----------------------+-------------------------+